A Fragmentation-Aware Adaptive Bilevel Search Framework for Service Mapping in Computing Power Networks: Introduction

 \IEEEPARstart{T}{he} rapid development of emerging applications---including large-scale AI model training and inference, extended reality (XR) applications, and widespread Internet of Things (IoT) ecosystems---is making network services increasingly complex~\cite{com2net}.
 These novel services exhibit diverse requirements and dynamic characteristics, consume substantial computing resources, and necessitate flexible, on-demand provisioning across all scenarios~\cite{standing}.
 However, in this context, conventional network architecture with dedicated infrastructure struggles to satisfy diverse service requirements and often creates resource silos, leading to resource waste and service dissatisfaction~\cite {CNC}.
 In response, Computing Power Network (CPN) has emerged, integrating distributed heterogeneous computing resources via the network to form an infrastructure characterized by resource pooling and service elasticity, thereby enabling on-demand resource provisioning across domains~\cite{CNC, det3}.

 To fully realize the potential of CPN, adopting a cloud-native perspective---characterized by declarative service provisioning and on-demand resource supply---is widely considered essential~\cite{service-oriented, CNC}.
 The cornerstone of this approach is decoupling services from physical resources and abstracting them into self-contained logical entities known as service entities (SEs).
 SEs define the essence and behavior of services, typically comprising service functions (SFs) that provide business capabilities, logical links (LLs) transmitting data flows between SFs, and descriptions of business logic and resource requirements~\cite{service-oriented, serviceentities}.
 Fig.~\ref{fig: architecture} illustrates this model within CPN: users specify desired service capabilities, which the service provider translates into SEs.
 These SEs are then dynamically mapped onto the underlying physical infrastructure by the CPN brain~\cite{CNC}, which orchestrates resources in accordance with real-time infrastructure conditions.
 This mapping process enables flexible service provisioning and dynamic resource allocation.
 More importantly, it lays the foundation for integrating distributed computing resources---the central objective of CPN.
 Specifically, service functions of SEs are mapped to distributed computing nodes and interconnected through logical links, enabling previously isolated resources to collaborate over physical networks as a cohesive system that delivers unified services~\cite{serviceoriented}.
 Consequently, the network evolves from a mere connectivity medium into a critical enabler for this integration, which in turn requires coordinated control of both \SF\ placement and \LL\ mapping.
-However, to the best of our knowledge, existing mapping schemes cannot support this coordinated mapping at the necessary level of flexibility and granularity for CPN.